 Mission History in the Philippines

-February 2014 – Pastor De Guzman has an initial meeting with a WELS representative, Indonesia consultant Greg Bey
+February 2014: Pastor De Guzman has an initial meeting with a WELS representative, Greg Bey (Friendly counselor to Indonesia)

 February 2015: After a series of doctrinal discussions, Pastor DeGuzman is declared to be in fellowship with WELS and develops a ministry plan for reaching out to Novaliches, a suburb of Manila.
 Law and Gospel Lutheran Church conducts its first worship service, in a rented store front, with 20 people in attendance.
 Pastor De Guzman continues to translate Multi-Language Productions materials for use in his congregation.

 May 2017: Law and Gospel congregation moves to a new worship facility to support a thriving children’s ministry program.

 September 2017: Pastor De Guzman begins to conduct classes/services in people’s homes in Navotas City (Metro Manila) and Bacoor City (Cavite Province)

 February 2018: The WELS Pastoral Studies Institute (PSI) begins providing ministerial training for two pastoral candidates, who are doing part-time ministry in outlying areas of the Philippines (Laguna Province and Mindanao).

 December 2019: Glass windows are installed in the worship space to reduce outside notice.